-4 principles for successfull quality work in the organization
+Four principles for successful quality work in the organisation

 How can your company work systematically so that the work processes get a little bit better every day?
 Having a well-thought-out quality system is key.
 A good quality system facilitates everyone in the company to work systematically on improving the routines.

-But how do you get started?
-We will explain this in this article.
+How do you get started?
+We will explain how to do so in this article.

 The tips in this article come from Linda Sunde, who has extensive experience in implementing quality routines in the accounting industry and goods manufacturing sectors.

-4 key factors to work better with quality routines in the organization
+Four key factors to working better with quality routines in the organisation

-Creating a continuously learning company is not done overnight, and it requires effort from everyone in the organization.
+Creating a continuously learning company is not done overnight, and it requires effort from everyone in the organisation.

 The four most important factors to succeed in achieving quality in the work throughout the company are:

-We will now go into detail on each of the factors.
+We will now go into detail regarding each of the factors.

 The quality system must be adapted to how the users work - not the other way around

-The work processes and tools you use in the organization must be laid out according to how the users work, not how the managers or the system designer think it should be, or what is easiest to control afterward.
+The work processes and tools you use in the organisation must be laid out according to how the users work, not how the managers or the system designer think it should be, or what is easiest to control afterwards.

-Everyone will choose the easiest way when carrying out a task and is important to keep this in mind when designing the processes.
+Everyone will choose the easiest way when carrying out a task, and therefore, it is important to keep this in mind when designing the processes.

 The goal when defining and designing the work processes is that it should be easy for those who will actually work according to the processes.
 If that makes it more challenging for those who design the system, so be it.